-The funding statement is brief, and it seems from the above that there is a potential shortfall of circa £15m and lack of clarity as to how this would be bridged.
+The funding statement is brief and it seems from the above that there is a potential shortfall of circa £15m and lack of clarity as to how this would be bridged.
 This would seem to fall short of the requirements of the Guidance.

 What is perhaps more concerning is the apparent reliance on Network North: Transforming British Transport.
 This was a document that was issued by the previous Conservative Government following the cancellation of Phases 2a and 2b of HS2.
-This document is not current policy and many of the projects referred to within it are still under review.
+This document is not current policy and many of the projects it refers to remain unfunded and under review.